kravtsov-viktor/live-scripting-2d/README.md

 I'm a big fan of Intellij IDEA and Android Studio 😍

-I'm a big fan of IT popularization and education 😀

 Feel free to contact me for your feedback, ideas and donations !

 email:      **kravtsov.viktor@gmail.com** ️✍️